 Lalu's elder son Tej Pratap files nomination from Hasanpur seat

-Patna, Oct 13: RJD president Lalu Prasads elder son Tej Pratap Yadav on Tuesday filed nomination from Hasanpur assembly constituency in the Samastipur district which goes to polls in the second phase on November 3.
+Patna, Oct 13: RJD president Lalu Prasad's elder son Tej Pratap Yadav on Tuesday filed nomination from Hasanpur assembly constituency in the Samastipur district which goes to polls in the second phase on November 3.

 He was accompanied by his younger brother and Grand Alliance chief ministerial candidate Tejashwi Yadav.